Mathematics emphasis, Associate of Science

 Electives

 Students should work closely with a faculty advisor at both LBCC and OSU when selecting elective coursework.
-Electives and perspective courses can be selected to support a minor course of study, major emphasis, or future transfer.
+Electives and general education courses can be selected to support a minor course of study, major emphasis, or future transfer.